- Overview of the Newtown Ansteys

 - Rex Perce Anstey (b 1894 Leichhardt, an Anstey Hero); and

-- Doreen Anstey (b 1898 Barabba, married Rev. Ralph Ogden in 1928, the ‘Daily Telegraph Sydney‘ on 10 November 1928 reporting “OGDEN — ANSTEY. — At St. Anne’s Church Ryde, on 6th October, by the Rev. C. Stubbin assisted by the Rev. J. Poole, Guildford.
+- Doreen Anstey (b 1898 Barabba, attended Armidale School – living with family in 1913.
+She married Rev. Ralph Ogden in 1928, the ‘Daily Telegraph Sydney‘ on 10 November 1928 reporting “OGDEN — ANSTEY. — At St. Anne’s Church Ryde, on 6th October, by the Rev. C. Stubbin assisted by the Rev. J. Poole, Guildford.
 Doreen, only daughter of Mr. and Mrs. C. Anstey “Cadamar,” Guildford, to Ralph, elder son of Mr. and Mrs. J .
 Ogden.
 Gardyne St..
 Bronte.“).

 Further Details on the Newtown Ansteys